-6.1 Context and development of guidance
+Context and development of guidance

-Under the Local Government (Planning and Reporting) Regulations 2020, Local Government Model Financial Report means the Local Government Model Financial Report published by the Department from time to time including on the Department's Internet site.27 The LGMFR refers to the Microsoft excel workbook available on the website of the Department of Jobs, Precincts and Regions (DJPR).
+Under the Local Government (Planning and Reporting) Regulations 2020, Local Government Model Financial Report means the Local Government Model Financial Report published by the Department from time to time including on the Department's Internet site.27 The LGMFR refers to the Microsoft excel workbook available on the website of Local Government Victoria.
 This LGMFR Better Practice Guide is separate and is provided to assist preparers.